hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_getCode

 Returns the code of the smart contract at the specified address.
-Compiled smart contract code is stored as a hexadecimal value.
+Besu stores compiled smart contract code as a hexadecimal value.

 **Parameters**